 - For your dependents—You’re allowed an exemption for each qualified dependent, which can be a child or other relative.

 A child is qualified based on age, relationship to you, residency and means of support.
 Another relative can be qualified based on the relationship to you, the relative’s gross income and the amount of support that you supply.
 For more details, go to IRS.gov

-A simple formula for determining taxable income [Line 43]
+Determining taxable income [Line 43]

 What’s your tax rate?

-As we saw from the tax rate schedules, you pay a proportionately larger amount of taxes on higher amounts of income.
+You pay a proportionately larger amount of taxes on higher amounts of income.
 This results in two different tax rates:

 - Your marginal tax rate is the percentage of tax you pay on your last dollar of taxable income.

 - Your average tax rate is just that—the average amount that you pay taking into consideration all of your income.

 For example, if you are single and your taxable income is $40,000, your marginal income tax rate is 25 percent, but your average tax rate is likely quite a bit lower.